quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/interview_prep_css.md

 ---
-tile: CSS Interview Prepartion
+tile: Interview Prepartion - CSS
 ---

-# CSS Interview Prepartion
+# Interview Prepartion - CSS

 #### What is Box Model?
 Describe each part.
 - Box Model is usually used when it comes to design and layout.